Meet the people recycling 4,000 tonnes of waste

 The sheds are a chaotic quagmire of wires, fans and furnaces; pools of chloride in one corner, a reverberating spinning mill the next.
 No-one (including me) wore any protection.
 One wrong move and a finger, arm or eye could be relieved of its duties, and with it, a worker’s livelihood.
 I almost learnt this the hard way by discovering a fan that had mischievously placed itself in the very spot I was backing into while creating space for a photo.
 The propellers gave me a (not so gentle) gentle tap on my shoulder, reminding me to stay focussed (idiot abroad).
 It’s the type of environment where a single lapse in concentration can be fatal.

 Despite the conditions, the process itself is streamlined and synchronised.
 Once the plastic has made its way from the river banks to the processing plant, it immediately undergoes a refining process: chopping, melting, grinding before being turned into pellets.
 The pellets are cut into smaller pieces and melted in a furnace.
 The flakes are then stirred before the mixture is sent through a rotating screw to melt the plastic.
-It then comes out in threads before eventually being made into fibres and material for clothing, pillows, carpets, polyester sheets; or in this case – big blue containers.
+It then comes out in threads before eventually being made into fibres and material for clothing, pillows, carpets and polyester sheets.